You're Not Alone

 Important Safety InformationAn increased risk of stroke and ministroke have been reported in clinical studies of elderly people with dementia-related psychosis.

 Is there more we can do to help treat my unresolved symptoms of depression?See more questions

 "Both my doctor and I realized that I may be able to do better than where I was with treating my depression." —Roy, real ABILIFY patient

-What Your Doctor Needs to Know In addition to your depressive symptoms, tell your doctor about how your depression may be affecting you.
+What Your Doctor Needs to Know In addition to discussing your symptoms, be sure to tell your doctor about any other ways your depression is affecting you.
 More